nova0821/iotjs-wiki/Build-for-NuttX.md

 Please acknowledge that we are also not experts on NuttX and may have trouble understanding each problems.
 For general NuttX issue please read documents at [NuttX Home page](http://nuttx.org/).
 Visiting and asking to [NuttX forum](https://groups.yahoo.com/neo/groups/nuttx/info) also can be a help.

 ### Build Host
-We assume you work on Ubuntu 14.04.
+We recommend Ubuntu 14.04.
+Other platforms can be used but not verified by us.

 #### Toolchain
-We recommand gcc-arm-none-eabi version 4.8.
+We recommend gcc-arm-none-eabi version 4.8.
 Refer to [this](https://pixhawk.org/dev/toolchain_installation_lin) page how to install if you do not have installed yet.

-#### Prerequisite
+#### Packages
 You may need these packages installed as like;
 ```
 sudo apt-get install autoconf libtool gperf flex bison